juninjae/juninjae.github.io/_projects/5Forecasting ETT with NN and XGBoost.md

 image: /assets/images/ETT_forecast_thumbnail.png
 description: Forecasting transformer oil temperature using multivariate time-series regression with XGBoost and Neural Networks.
 ---

 # Forecasting ETT with Neural Network and XGBoost
 A comparative study on **multivariate time-series forecasting** using the *Electricity Transformer Temperature (ETT)* dataset.
 Implemented both ensemble-based regression (XGBoost) and deep learning models (Neural Networks) to predict transformer oil temperature (OT) based on 11 correlated sensor readings.
-By redefining the target variable as **Δy (change in temperature)** instead of the absolute value, the model captured temporal dynamics more effectively and **achieved top 1% accuracy among 200 participants**.
+By redefining the target variable as **Δy (change in temperature)** instead of the absolute value, the model captured temporal dynamics more effectively and achieved <u>top 1% accuracy among 200 participants</u>.

 ---

 ### Background